 Home Forward is the designated Housing Authority for Multnomah County and largest provider of affordable/subsidized housing in the area.

 To be notified about updates and waitlist openings sign up for Home Forward's newsletter here, enter your email address next to the Subscribe button.

 - Home Forward Waitlist Status

 - All Home Forward apartment communities have income guidelines, which can be found on pages for each property in the apartment communities section of this site.
 In addition, there are specific requirements to participate in our voucher and housing programs.
 Each of our apartment communities screens applicants to ensure they meet criteria.

 Public Housing and Project Based Section 8

 Subsidized housing - subsidy is attached to the building/unit and does not transfer with the tenant should they move.
-These wait lists are closed.
+Many wait lists are closed.
 Wait lists open usually 1 - 3 times a year and remain open for about a weeks time.
-To be notified about waitlist openings sign up on Home Forward's home page here.

 Section 8 / Housing Choice Voucher

 - Rent Limits for Multnomah County Section 8 voucher holders

 - Clackamas County Housing Choice Voucher Program